bergesinstitute/graf-method/book-4-unit-3.md

 # Pronombres con verbos en infinitivo y gerundio (pronouns with verbs in their infinitive or gerund form)

+## Dos opciones

 Tenemos dos opciones, con todos los pronombres: objeto directo (OD), objeto indirecto (OI) o reflexivos.

-> In English: We have two options, with all pronouns: direct object (DO), indirect object (IO) or reflexive.
+💂 We have two options, with all pronouns: direct object (DO), indirect object (IO) or reflexive.

-## 1. Podemos poner el pronombre antes del verbo o de los verbos.
-We can place the pronoun before the first verb/verbs.
+### 1. Podemos poner el pronombre antes del verbo o de los verbos.

+💂 We can place the pronoun before the first verb/verbs.

 *Yo no te puedo llamar.* (I cannot call you.)